louis-young/link-shortener/README.md

-# URL Shortener
+# Link Shortener

-A React front-end for a full-stack MERN application for shortening URLs.
+A link shortener tool.

 ![URL Shortener](documentation/url-shortener.jpg)

 ## Description

-This is an application which takes URLs and generates a smaller, shortened alternative.
+A link shortener tool that takes URLs and generates a smaller, shortened alternative that redirects to the source URL.

 ## Motivation